 The Grant was begun in 1995, and its recipients include: Trinity Episcopal Church, Lime Rock, CT (Weelkes, Tomkins, Mico & Gibbons), Temple Beth David,Westwood, MA (Salamone Rossi), Church of Our Saviour, Milford NH (Byrd, Gibbons, Tallis), First Parish in Framingham MA (Byrd), Saint Francis by the Sea Episcopal Church, Blue Hill ME (Ferrabosco, Tye, Byrd), and Saint Paul’s Episcopal Church, Natick MA (Schutz Christmas Oratorio).

 The grant commemorates the life and work of Gian Lyman Silbiger, viol player, teacher, composer and organist, who taught at the Longy School of Music, McGill University, and Brandeis University in the 1960’s and 1970’s and also served as the President of the Viola da Gamba Society of America.
 The grant is supported entirely by VdGS-NE members and friends.
 Tax deductible contributions are gratefully accepted.
 Please send a check to: Treasurer, Viola da Gamba Society New England, PO Box 192, Belmont, MA 02478 or fill out the form below.

 Applying for the Silbiger Grant:

 Terms: This grant of seven hundred dollars ($700) is available to the successful applicant to pay for the services of a viol consort for the performance of music with soloists or choir.
 Six hundred dollars ($600) of the grant may be divided among the players at the discretion of the viol player/organizer and is intended only for the performers’ honoraria.
 An additional $100 is designated for the viol player/organizer (see Duties of the Viol Player/Organizer).
-It is the responsibility of the applicant’s organization to provide an additional $30 per player, payable in one lump sum to the Treasurer of the VdGS-NE, who will in turn disperse it along with the fee for each player, to be paid at the time of the event.
-The grant should be used between Sept.
-1, 2019 and Aug 31, 2020.
+It is the responsibility of the applicant’s organization to provide an additional honorarium of at least $30 per player.
+The viol player/organizer will arrange the details of payment.
+The grant should be used before the end of 2021.
 The Selection Committee reserves the right not to make an award when insufficient or inadequate proposals are received.

 Application method 1: Apply online